 Salmon Fishing Hot Spots

-By Jock Monteith 27th February 2018
+By Jock Monteith 1st June 2019

-There are some beautiful salmon pools on the River Tay but few as perfect as this particular salmon lie which stops running fish & holds resident fish throughout the Tay's extensive salmon fishing season.
+There are many beautiful salmon pools on the River Tay but few as perfect as this particular salmon lie which stops running fish & holds resident fish throughout the Tay's extensive salmon fishing season.
 This fine salmon pool shot could easily creep into your fishing dreams!

 The Gauge Tree Pool On The Dunkeld House Beat

 This famous Dunkeld House beat salmon pool as featured above is the perfect 'stopper' of running salmon in medium to low water conditions when the River Braan side of the Tay becomes fairly shallow.
-The deeper running side of the Tay for salmon that have come up through Dunkeld Bridge is up along side the stone wall at the Dunkeld Cathedral which aligns them perfectly for the Gauge Tree pool.
+The deeper running side of the Tay for salmon that have come up through Dunkeld Bridge is up along side the stone wall at the Dunkeld Cathedral which aligns them perfectly for the Gauge Tree Pool.

 Memories Of The Gauge Tree Pool

-Recent Gauge Tree Pool Salmon Activity
+Gauge Tree Pool Salmon Activity